bwillis/versioncake/README.md

 ### Client requests

 When a client makes a request it will automatically receive the latest supported version of the view.
-The client can also request for a specific version by one of the strategies configured by ``view_version_extraction_strategy``:
+The client can also request for a specific version by one of the strategies configured by ``view_version_extraction_strategy``.

 # Similar Libraries